agisga/www.alexejgossmann.com/_posts/2024-01-25-LLMs-for-spaced-repetition.md

 2. Is the LLM-proposed question atomic?
 3. Does the LLM-proposed question-answer pair make sense as a flashcard?
 This could be a somewhat subjective category, accounting for such factors as whether the flashcard is relevant to the topic, sophisticated enough, not too obvious but not too hard either, etc.
 4. Truthfulness of the LLM-proposed flashcard, i.e., whether the proposed answer is actually a correct answer to the proposed question.
-5. Would I likely use this flashcard (or a very similar flashcard)?
-I.e., would I use this Q-A pair (or a very similar one) in my Anki deck?
+5. Would I likely use this flashcard (or a very similar flashcard)? i.e., would I use this Q-A pair (or a very similar one) in my Anki deck?

 As mentioned above, I blinded myself to the models/prompts used for each generation, and leveraged my forgetfulness by taking a one week break between generating the flashcards and rating them.
 Within each category I put ratings on a scale 0, 0.5, 1.
 That means I sometimes gave partial credit.
 For example, for truthfulness, an AI-suggested answer to a flashcard could have two parts, where one may be correct while the other false; such a two-part answer flashcard would likely get a 0.5 in the "truthfulness" category and a 0 for "atomicity".